fcurella/villa-spec/README.md

 Devices may expose inputs and outputs.
 A device may choose to expose another, unrelated device's inputs and outputs as theirs.

 Outputs' URLs must be requested by using the `GET` HTTP verb.
-Inputs' URLs must be requested using the `PUT` HTTP verb.
-And input and output may share the same URL (eg. for reading and setting a lightbulb status), in which case both `GET` and `PUT` are allowed verbs the URL.
+Inputs' URLs must be requested using the `PUT` or the `PATCH` HTTP verbs.
+And input and output may share the same URL (eg. for reading and setting a lightbulb status), in which case `GET`, `PUT` and `PATCH` are all allowed verbs for the URL.

 ## TODO